lefteryx/aos-distributed-collab-tool/README.md

-# Distributed Real-time Collaboration Platform — Milestone 1
+# Distributed Real-time Collaboration Platform

 **Author:** Yatharth Singh
 **Project:** Distributed Real-time Collaboration Platform (AOS course - CS G623)

 ---

-## Summary (Milestone 1)
+## Summary

+The system simulates a simplified version of tools like Google Docs, where multiple clients can collaboratively edit documents while maintaining consistency across distributed nodes.

 This submission is a working **skeleton** of a distributed real-time collaboration platform with: